Arisba: Iron Age

+Classical Age

+Hellenistic period

 The army of Alexander the Great mustered here after crossing the Hellespont.
 When the wandering Gauls passed over into Asia, on the invitation of Attalus I, they occupied Arisba, but were soon defeated, in 216 BCE, by Prusias I of Bithynia.
-In Strabo's time the place was almost forgotten.
+In Strabo's time, the place was almost forgotten.

+Roman period

 There are coins of Arisbe from the Roman emperor Trajan's time (early 2nd century), and also autonomous coins.

-Its site is tentatively located at Musakoy in Asiatic Turkey.